Scientific Partnering Areas of Interest

 - Technologies to increase concentration of proteins

-- Chorus is a full-service, autonomous R&D unit within Lilly that specializes in lean to PoC clinical development for internal (Lilly) and external assets.
-Learn more about this unit here.
+- Chorus is a full-service, autonomous special force within Lilly that specializes in lean to PoC clinical development for internal (Lilly) and external assets.
+Learn more about this unit.

-Read about Chorus in this article: A Decade of Innovation in Pharmaceutical R&D: the Chorus Model
+Learn more about Chorus in this brochure and in this article: A Decade of Innovation in Pharmaceutical R&D: the Chorus Model

 - Lilly’s discovery chemistry research and technologies (DCRT) team invents and discovers new small molecules that can become medicines.
 These molecules must have the right characteristics to test innovative therapeutic hypotheses and be differentiated from those of our competitors.
 To achieve this, DCRT partners with all therapeutic areas within Lilly to choose the right biological targets whose manipulation may lead to positive patient outcomes.
 DCRT brings together many different scientific disciplines to design, prepare, and select the best molecular scaffolds for optimization, with the ultimate goal of delivering a single molecule that has the best combination of attributes to be tested in the clinic.